gilles-peskine-arm/mbedtls/docs/architecture/psa-driver-interface.md

 PSA Cryptoprocessor Driver Interface
 ====================================

 This document describes an interface for cryptoprocessor drivers in the PSA cryptography API.
-It describes the design of the PSA interface as well as the reference implementation in Mbed TLS and provides instructions and guidelines to driver writers.
+This interface complements the PSA Cryptography API specification, which describes the interface between a PSA Cryptography implementation and an application.

-**This is work in progress**.
-This document is still incomplete and **may change or may be abandoned at any time**.
-The interface is not fully implemented in Mbed TLS yet and is disabled by default; you can enable the experimental work in progress by setting `MBEDTLS_PSA_CRYPTO_DRIVERS` in the compile-time configuration.
+This specification is work in progress and should be considered to be in a beta stage.
+There is ongoing work to implement this interface in Mbed TLS, which is the reference implementation of the PSA Cryptography API.
+At this stage, Arm does not expect major changes, but minor changes are expected based on experience from the first implementation and on external feedback.

-Time-stamp: "2020/05/26 21:44:21 GMT"
+Time-stamp: "2020/07/13 00:00:44 GMT"

 ## Introduction